The FABRICATION & ELECTRONICS Safety Manual

 - Keep aisles, exits, and access to first-aid and electrical panels clear at all times.

-- Immediately report all problems or concerns to the Lab Manager, including any injuries while working in the Fab Lab.
+- Immediately report all problems or concerns to a Lab Manager.

 - Report unsafe work when witnessed.